Meet the Team

 As a film graduate (with a short student radio career behind me) the use of digital technology has always been an important part of my personal and professional interests.
 From the early days of my teaching career I have been using iPads and other devices in class, as well as various softwares and online platforms, to enhance learning experiences for young people.
 Whether it’s using Scribus and Glow Blogs to run a school newspaper or using Garageband and the Podcast app to help pupils create and publish their Film Club podcast, I am always looking for new ways to make the most of digital tools both in and out of the classroom.
 I strongly believe that digital literacy is important for our young people, as are the essential skills for life and work that are practiced through the use of digital tools.
 Creativity, collaboration, critical thinking – to name but a few!

-Outside the realms of Media and English I am an education ambassador for film education charity Into Film.
-I am both a bookworm and bibliophile with more than slightly geeky tendencies (level ten half-elf bard, thank you very much).
+Outside the realm of Falkirk Council I am an education ambassador for film education charity Into Film.
+I am both a bookworm and bibliophile with more than slightly geeky tendencies (level ten half-elf bard, thank you very much) who loves to travel and experience new cultures.

-I currently hold Apple Professional Learning Specialist status as well as being an Apple Teacher and a MIE.
-I am delighted to continue to be part of the Connected Falkirk team in my new role as Curriculum Development Officer – Digital Learning for Falkirk Council.
+I currently hold Apple Professional Learning Specialist and Apple Distinguished Educator status as well as being an Apple Teacher, an MIE, a Quizizz School Champion and I am part of many other digital programs for teachers.
+I was part of the initial Connected Falkirk Sprint Team and I am delighted to continue to be part of Connected Falkirk in my new role as Curriculum Development Officer – Digital Learning for Falkirk Council.
 As a Falkirk lass born and bred it is my absolute privilege to continue working with pupils and educators on this exciting transformational digital learning journey.

 Laurie Lee Moodie